akmcafee/AWS-SAA-C02/README.md

 - They have low management overhead.
 Changes to the JSON immediately impacts all the identities it's attached to.
     1. AWS managed policies - created and managed by AWS.
 Might not fit your exact needs.
     2. Customer managed policies - created and managed by you so you can write them to your own requirements.

+#### IAM Users and ARNs
+IAM Users are an identity used for anything requiring long-term AWS access, e.g humans, applications, or service accounts.
+- IAM access authentication, by a principal, is done using either Username and Password or Access Keys. (long term credentials)
+- Successful authentication creates an "authenticated identity".
+They have proven who they are.

+Amazon Resource Name (ARN)
+- Uniquely identifies resources in any AWS accounts.
+- Colons can be back-to-back when the resource is globally unique and so the region and account-id are not required.
+- Asterisk is a wildcard.
+It can be used instead of the word "all", e.g. referencing an EC2 instance in all regions.
+- Partition field is almost always "aws".
+For China, it's "aws-cn".
+- Service field identifies the AWS product, e.g. S3, IAM, or RDS
+- Region field is the region the resource resides in.
+Some ARN don't require a region and some require a wildcard.
+- Account-ID is the account that owns the resource.
+- Resource-ID or Resource-type varies depending on the service.

+IAM Users
+- **5,000 IAM Users per account limit**, not per region.
+- IAM User can be a member of 10 IAM Groups
+ - This has system design impacts.
+ - Internet scale applications.
+ - Large orgs or orgs merging.
+ - IAM Roles and Identity Federation are potential fixes for this limitation.

+ #### Simple Identity Permissions is AWS - DEMO
+ - An IAM User has zero permissions when they are first created.
+They generally have a managed policy assigned to them that allows them to change their password but that's about it.
+ - When adding policies to an IAM user, you can use the wizard to create the policy or copy and paste the policy in JSON format.